jugla/worldtidesinfocustom/README.md

 1. restart HomeAssistant

 ## Breaking change
-Before version V2.6.1, the information given is by default in metric.
-After version V2.6.1, the information given is by default with unit system configured in HA (metric or imperial).
+**Version V2.6.1**: After this version, the information given is by default with unit system configured in HA (metric or imperial).
+NB: Before the information given is by default in metric.

+**Version V2.7.0**: After this version *Coeff* attribute is renamed in *Coeff_resp_MWS* .
+MWS = mean water spring

 ## Using the component